xtianbetz/dotnet-hello-json/README.md

 ### Cross-platform builds using msbuild

-You can use msbuild and target the 'net48' framework and you will get a single directory with a familiar .exe file.
-You will have to run this using "mono" using the recommended shell-script wrapper technique.
+You can use msbuild (included with mono) and target 'net48' (.NET Framework 4.8).
+The result will be a familiar .exe file.

 ```
 msbuild -restore -p:TargetFramework=net48
 msbuild -restore -p:Configuration=Release -p:TargetFramework=net48
 ```

-You can now run the release build using mono:
+You can now run the release build using mono and the recommended shell-script wrapper technique.

 ```
 tar -C bin/Release/net48/ -cvzf /tmp/clr-dotnet-hello-json.tgz .